Evian-Chen/OOP-Porjects-2024-NTUST/week2/readme.md

 The coded message is obtained by reading down the columns going left to right.

 ## problem 4
+You are an IT employee in a company.
+Your manager requests you to print out N employee’s information, and you need to make sure the result remains clean.
+Each employee has three attributes: Name, Salary and Bonus.

+Input:
+The input contains several cases, each of them as described below.
+The first line of input contains an integer N (10^6 >= N > 0), which represents the number of employees.
+Each of the next N lines indicates the information of each employee with three attributes: Name, Salary (between 10^9 ~ 0) and Award (between 10^9 ~ 0).
+Each attribute will be separated by one space.

+*The name attribute do not contain spaces.

+The program should end after reading EOF.

+Output:
+For each set of input data (from the previous N to the next N), please make sure the width of each column is the same as the attribute with the longest width in each column.
+Use the symbol "|" to separate each column and align the content to the right.
+Note that for numeric attributes (Salary, Bonus), the content should be indented by two additional spaces.

 ## problem 5